emqx/emqtt-bench/README.md

-  -k, --keepalive            keep alive in seconds [default: 300] -C, --clean                clean start [default: true] -x, --session-expiry       Set 'Session-Expiry' for persistent sessions (seconds) [default: 0] -S, --ssl                  ssl socoket for connecting to server [default: false] --certfile                 client certificate for authentication, if required by server --keyfile                  client private key for authentication, if required by server --ws                       websocket transport [default: false] --quic                     QUIC transport [default: false] --load-qst                 load quic session tickets from dets file --ifaddr                   local ipaddress or interface address --prefix                   Client ID prefix.
+  -k, --keepalive            keep alive in seconds [default: 300] -C, --clean                clean start [default: true] -x, --session-expiry       Set 'Session-Expiry' for persistent sessions (seconds) [default: 0] -S, --ssl                  ssl socket for connecting to server [default: false] --certfile                 client certificate for authentication, if required by server --keyfile                  client private key for authentication, if required by server --ws                       websocket transport [default: false] --quic                     QUIC transport [default: false] --load-qst                 load quic session tickets from dets file --ifaddr                   local ipaddress or interface address --prefix                   Client ID prefix.
 If not provided '$HOST_bench_(pub|sub)_$RANDOM_$N' is used, where $HOST is
                              either the host name or the IP address provided in the --ifaddr option, $RANDOM is a random number and $N is the sequence number assigned for each client.
 If provided, the $RANDOM suffix will not be added.
   -s, --shortids             Use short client ID.
 If --prefix is provided, the prefix is added otherwise client ID is the
                              assigned sequence number. [default: false] -l, --lowmem               enable low mem mode, but use more CPU --num-retry-connect        number of times to retry estabilishing a connection before giving up [default: 0] -R, --connrate             connection rate(/s), default: 0, fallback to use --interval [default: 0] --force-major-gc-interval  interval in milliseconds in which a major GC will be forced on the bench processes.  a value of 0 means disabled (default).  this only takes effect when used together with --lowmem. [default:
                              0]
   --log_to                   Control where the log output goes. console: directly to the console      null: quietly, don't
                              output any logs. [default: console] --prometheus               Enable metrics collection via Prometheus.
                              Usually used with --restapi to enable
                              scraping endpoint.
   --restapi                  Enable REST API for monitoring and control.
                              For now only serves /metrics.
                              Can be set to IP:Port to listen on a specific IP and Port, or just Port to listen on all interfaces on that port. [default: disabled]